-The following describes certain special considerations and risk factors affecting the payment of and security for the 2025A Bonds.
-The following discussion is not meant to be an exhaustive list of the risks associated with the purchase of any Bonds and does not necessarily reflect the relative importance of the various risks.
-Potential investors in the 2025A Bonds are advised to consider the following special factors along with all other information in this Official Statement in evaluating the 2025A Bonds.
-There can be no assurance that other considerations will not materialize in the future.
+The following discussion of certain risk factors is not meant to be an exhaustive list of the risks associated with the purchase of the Bonds and does not necessarily reflect the relative importance of the various risks.
+Potential investors are advised to consider the following factors along with all other information in this Official Statement in evaluating the investment quality of the Bonds.

-General Considerations - Security for the 2025A Bonds
+Factors Affecting Property Tax Security for the Bonds